darrenkjr/automated_citation_search_study/README.md

 ## Analysis

-1. Install the necessary python packages from requirements.txt (Tested on Windows 10, and WSL 2 Ubuntu 22.04)
+1. Install the necessary python packages from requirements.txt (Tested on Windows 10, and WSL 2 Ubuntu 22.04 with Python Version 3.10.15)
 2. Run the python notebook: simulation_study_working_manuscript.ipynb to recreate tables and figures
-3. See Results/citation_mining_results/ for consolidated automated citation searching results.
+3. See Dataset/Results/citation_mining_results/ for consolidated automated citation searching results from original study.

 ---

 ## Experiment
-1. Install the necessary python packages from requirements.txt (Ensure you have a virtual environment set up with Python Version 3.10.15)
+1. Install the necessary python packages from requirements.txt (Tested on Windows 10, and WSL 2 Ubuntu 22.04 with Python Version 3.10.15)
 2. Modify the .env file with a semantic scholar api key.
 See https://www.semanticscholar.org/product/api for details to request an API key.
 3. Run main.py
+    * To change the batch of reviews to be used, modify the current_batch variable in main.py
+    * To change the API to be used, modify the api_choice variable in main.py